Variety (linguistics): Standard varieties

+The ideal standard language presents minimal variation in form while maintaining maximal variation in function.

 Registers and styles

 A register (sometimes called a style) is a variety of language used in a particular social setting.
 Settings may be defined in terms of greater or lesser formality, or in terms of socially recognized events, such as baby talk, which is used in many western cultures to talk to small children or as a joking register used in teasing or playing The Dozens.
 There are also registers associated with particular professions or interest groups; jargon refers specifically to the vocabulary associated with such registers.

 Unlike dialects, which are used by particular speech communities and associated with geographical settings or social groupings, registers are associated with particular communicative situations, purposes, or levels of formality, and can constitute divisions within a single regional lect or standardized variety.
 Dialect and register may thus be thought of as different dimensions of linguistic variation.
 For example, Trudgill suggests the following sentence as an example of a nonstandard dialect that is used with the technical register of physical geography:

 There was two eskers what we saw in them U-shaped valleys.

 Most speakers command a range of registers, which they use in different situations.
 The choice of register is affected by the setting and topic of speech, as well as the relationship that exists between the speakers.

 The appropriate form of language may also change during the course of a communicative event as the relationship between speakers changes, or different social facts become relevant.
 Speakers may shift styles, as their perception of an event in progress changes.
 Consider the following telephone call to the Embassy of Cuba in Washington, DC.

 Caller: ¿Es la embajada de Cuba?
 (Is this the Cuban embassy?)

 Receptionist: Sí.
 Dígame.
 (Yes, may I help you?)

 Caller: Es Rosa.
 (It's Rosa.)

 Receptionist: ¡Ah Rosa! ¿Cóm (Oh, Rosa!
 How's it going?)

 At first, the receptionist uses a relatively formal register, as befits her professional role.
 After the caller identifies herself, the receptionist recognizes that she is speaking to a friend, and she shifts to an informal register of colloquial Cuban Spanish.
 The shift is similar to metaphorical code-switching, but since it involves styles or registers, it is considered an example of style-shifting.